wso2/docs-is/en/docs/learn/adding-users-and-roles.md

 2. Create a new role named "Manager" with `Login` permission and assign the user Alex to this role.

-3. Navigate to the following URL on a new browser window to access the WSO2 Identity Server user portal: https ://localhost:9443/user-portal
+3. Navigate to the following URL on a new browser window to access the WSO2 Identity Server my account: https://localhost:9443/myaccount

 4. Log in using the credentials for Alex's user account.
 Note that you are successfully logged in.